sjmuurine/MMB-117_Environmental_microbiology/README.md

 To run the analysis script MMB-117.R, you will need to download that and the files seqtab.rds and taxa.rds, open the file MMB-117.R in your R and follow the instructions in the scrip.

-The script analyses soil microbiomes in four sites and what environmental variables explain them
+The script is for analyzing soil microbiomes in four sites and what environmental variables explain the microbiomes

 # Soil Microbiome Analysis Pipeline
 ---